CrisNar23/gymApp/README.md

 1. Clone repository -> git clone https://github.com/CrisNar23/gymApp.git
 2. Go to the project directory in the server folder and run the command  -> npm install
 3. Go to the project directory in the server folder and locate the variables.env file in the config folder and replace the database credentials with yours
-4. Start express server -> npm start
+4. Start express server with the following command-> npm start

+BACKEND

+2. Go to the project directory in the client folder and run the command  -> npm install
+4. After that, start Angular with the following command -> npm start

 POSTMAN